Climate and Average Weather Year Round in Ventura California, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.5 months, from July 7 to October 25, with an average temperature above 64°F. The day of the year with the warmest water is August 18, with an average temperature of 66°F.
+The time of year with warmer water lasts for 3.5 months, from July 7 to October 25, with an average temperature above 64°F. The month of the year in Ventura with the warmest water is August, with an average temperature of 66°F.

-The time of year with cooler water lasts for 5.0 months, from December 17 to May 17, with an average temperature below 59°F. The day of the year with the coolest water is April 4, with an average temperature of 57°F.
+The time of year with cooler water lasts for 5.0 months, from December 17 to May 17, with an average temperature below 59°F. The month of the year in Ventura with the coolest water is March, with an average temperature of 57°F.

 To characterize how pleasant the weather is in Ventura throughout the year, we compute two travel scores.